huggingface/evaluate/measurements/toxicity/README.md

 Args:
     `predictions` (list of str): prediction/candidate sentences
-    `toxic_label` (optional): the toxic label that you want to detect, depending on the labels that the model has been trained on.
+    `toxic_label` (str) (optional): the toxic label that you want to detect, depending on the labels that the model has been trained on.
         This can be found using the `id2label` function, e.g.:
             ```
             >>> model = AutoModelForSequenceClassification.from_pretrained("DaNLP/da-electra-hatespeech-detection")